tremendous-rewards/embed/docs/documentation.md

 #### Preventing Duplication

-Each reward should be uniquely associated with a single reward in your backend datastore.
-We would *strongly* recommend passing in a unique `external_id` for each created order.
-This is usually tied to some unique identifier for each reward in your codebase.
+Each order and reward should be associated with some unique identifier in your backend datastore.
+We would *strongly* recommend passing in a unique `external_id` for each created order that ties to that identifier.
 We enforce uniqueness of `external_id` for all orders, which prevents duplicate redemptions.

 ## Events